htefera/MLSystemsQualityEvaluation/README.md

 # Classification Algorithms
-  * We have chosen 8 classifiers from the Scikit-Learn , 8 from Spark ML and Keras Network
+  * We have chosen 8 classifiers from the Scikit-Learn, 8 from PySpark and 1 from Keras
-  * We select algorithms that are equally present in the libraries.
-That is they have the same mathematical formulation and the same or similar set of hyperparameters.
+  * We have choosen classification algorithms that are equally present and have the same mathematical formulation with the same or similar set of             hyperparameters.
-  * Furthermore, the classifiers are popular among different ML users
 1. LinearSVC
 2. LogisticRegression
 3. DecisionTreeClassifier